Hub Study Abroad Experiences

 The listing of a course description here does not guarantee a course’s being offered in a particular semester.
 Please refer to the published schedule of classes on the Student Link for confirmation a class is actually being taught and for specific course meeting dates and times.

 All of the undergraduate schools and colleges at BU offer courses that fulfill BU Hub units.
 For a listing of these courses offered by a particular school or college, please visit the Bulletin section for that school or college.
 For a complete listing of all courses that carry Hub units, please visit the BU Hub website.
+For curated lists of Hub courses that focus on interdisciplinary themes of global significance, please view the BU Hub Pathways for Social & Racial Justice and for Environment & Society.
+For a listing of Hub courses in BU Study Abroad programs, please visit the BU Study Abroad website.

 View courses in